 But car accidents with uninsured drivers don’t always work out so smoothly.
 If you find out the negligent driver doesn’t have enough insurance, contact The Marsh Law Firm to learn about your options.
 You might be able to recover through the UM/UIM coverage in your own auto insurance policy.

-Having an experienced attorney makes a significant difference in recovering compensation.
+Having an experienced uninsured accident attorney makes a significant difference in recovering compensation after an accident with an uninsured or underinsured driver.
 For over two decades, attorney Marsh has focused on helping people in situations like yours and has the history of results to prove it.
 His knowledge and trial experience balances the scales between victims and insurance companies, which are used to having all the power.

 Not all car crash claims can be wrapped up neatly with an insurance settlement.
 Unfortunately, even if you have UM/UIM, your insurance carrier may wrongfully deny your claim.
 Or, sometimes, injury claims have to go to court.
 No matter the details, Mr. Marsh knows how to make them respond and won’t hesitate to file a personal injury lawsuit when that’s the best way to win you compensation.

-When you’re injured by an uninsured driver, you should have a dedicated attorney by your side.
+When you’re injured by an uninsured driver, you should have a dedicated uninsured motorist attorney by your side.
 You deserve someone who will devote their time to getting you the best possible results.